Pawan-Yadav27/DeepFix-Lite/README.md

 ------------------------------------------
 ### Goal :
-The goal of this assignment is to design, implement and evaluate a deep learning based solution to fix syntactic errors in C programs.
+The goal of this project is to design, implement and evaluate a deep learning based solution to fix syntactic errors in C programs.
 The programs were written by students in introductory programming assignments and contain single-line errors.
-Completing this assignment will require preparing the data for deep learning, implementing a deep learning model for sequence-to-sequence translation (that is, from a buggy program to its fix), and training and evaluating the deep learning model.
+Completing this project will require preparing the data for deep learning, implementing a deep learning model for sequence-to-sequence translation (that is, from a buggy program to its fix), and training and evaluating the deep learning model.